 If the automatic norm-check is showing a red warning message there's is a problem with the norm.
 This may mean that your rock composition was typed in wrong, that the rock composition lies outside the composition space in which the norm is designed to work, or it may indicate a bug in the calculation program.
 First, check for data entry errors and control the composition of your rock.
 If this is not the problem, and should you encounter other strange results, or should the app behave otherwise strangely, the cause may be related to the browser cache.
 In this case, delete the browser cache or the recent history (often via the "History" menu), taking care not to delete important settings (cookies, etc.) as well.
 Reload the page.
 In rare cases it might be necessary to quit the browser and to delete the cache manually in the file system.
 If all this does not help, please contact Minetosh online.

-All functions have been tested with: Firefox, Safari, Google Chrome.
+All functions have been tested with: Firefox and Chromium (Google Chrome).

 THERE IS ABSOLUTELY NO GUARANTEE / WARRANTY CONCERNING THE ACCURACY AND PRECISION OF THE RESULTS!